Skip to main content

 Country at a glance

 Belgium is the most discreet and most strategic destination in European higher education for a francophone family.
-No flashy university marketing, no headline rankings, but a reality many families discover too late: a high-quality university system, in French, at European fees, 1h30 from Paris by high-speed train, with no visa, no IELTS, and no equivalence to apply for.
+No flashy university marketing, no headline rankings, but a reality many families discover too late: a high-quality university system, in French, at European fees, 1h30 from Paris by high-speed train, with no visa, no IELTS, and strong readability in France thanks to the Bologna framework.

 And above all, an advantage almost no other destination offers: access to medical, dental, veterinary, and physiotherapy studies without the ruthless filter of the French PASS/LAS system.